froggologies/gcp-terraform-exp-ansible-newrelic-project/README.md

 This Ansible section will do the following:
 - Install nginx
 - Enable stub status nginx module
+- Install New Relic Integration:
-- Install newrelic infrastucture agent
+    - infrastucture
-- Install newrelic logs agent
+    - logs
-- Install newrelic nginx integration
+    - nginx

 1. Change to the ansible dir